What is a Proctor Exam?

 How much time do I have to complete my Proctor Exams?

 The exam package includes exams covering different courses in your semester.
 As previously mentioned, not all courses will have a Proctor Exam.
-You are given one hour for each exam, and a 15 minute break between exams.
-Depending on the number of proctored exams required in your semester, the whole exam can take anywhere from one hour to 7 hours to complete.
-The tests contain mostly short-answer and essay questions.
+You are given one hour for each exam, and a 15-minute break between exams.
+Depending on the number of proctored exams required in your semester, the whole exam can take anywhere from one to seven hours to complete.
+The tests contain mostly short-answer and essay-type questions.
 Some exams may also include multiple-choice questions or word problems.

 Can I use my books/study guides/notes on the Proctor Exam?